silx-kit/jupyterlab-h5web/README.md

   visualizations.
 - _Inspect_: show the metadata and attributes of any entity

-_Note: Opening a file this way will fetch the whole file.
-This is a limitation for heavy files and should be fixed soon._

 ### In Jupyter notebooks

 To open a HDF5 file with H5Web, use the `H5Web` widget in a notebook cell: